MicrosoftDocs/Hololens/hololens/certificate-manager.md

 - Improved auditing, diagnosis, and validation tooling for device security and compliance through the new Certificate Manager.
 This capability will enable you to deploy, troubleshoot, and validate your certificates at scale in commercial environments.

-In Windows Holographic version 2010, we are adding a Certificate Manager in the HoloLens 2 Settings app.
+In Windows Holographic, version 20H2, we are adding a Certificate Manager in the HoloLens 2 Settings app.
 Go to **Settings > Update & Security > Certificates**.
 This feature provides a simple and user-friendly way to view, install and remove certificates on your device.
 With the new Certificate Manager, admins and users now have improved auditing, diagnosis and validation tooling to ensure that devices remain secure and compliant.

 -	**Auditing:** Ability to validate that a certificate is deployed correctly or to confirm that it was removed appropriately.
 -	**Diagnosis:** When issues arise, validating that the appropriate certificates exist on the device saves time and helps with troubleshooting.